TheLusitanianKing/K-NN/README.md

 | 9  | 85%              |
 | 11 | 90%              |

-Football is a pretty unpredictable sport so I think the results are pretty good, although it is also possible to play with the weighs of each variable to try to make it more accurate.
+Football is a pretty unpredictable sport so I think the results are pretty good, although it is also possible to play with the weighs of each feature to try to make it more accurate.

 ## Regression
 ### Scenario